RodrigoVillatoro/essential_sqlalchemy_book/README.md

 Exercises from:
-Essential SQLAlchemy, 2nd Edition by Jason Myers; Rick Copeland
+Essential SQLAlchemy, 2nd Edition by Jason Myers and Rick Copeland